 I could have pitched only one option, but non-profits are often hesitant to spend money.
 Offering 2 options gave them financial flexibility and made them feel like they were in control.
 It also encouraged them to compare my options to each other instead of comparing my prices to another freelancer.

-Offering a single option would have demonstrated a take-it-or-leave-it approach and built a barrier between myself and the client.
+Offering a single option would have demonstrated a take-it-or-leave-it approach and added a small barrier between myself and the client.
 So, while option 2 was more expensive, it was most closely aligned with their goals.
 After showing them the financial upside, option 2 was the clear winner.

 You can do it too